Even if you're not using your phone, you may still be distracted.

 If you're caught distracted driving, you'll be ticketed and receive a fine of $368.

-With increased enforcement in communities throughout B.C., multiple infractions can now put a serious dent in your wallet.
+With increased enforcement throughout B.C., multiple infractions can now put a serious dent in your wallet.

 Tips for safe cellphone use

-- Turn it to silent and keep it out of reach and out of sight or turn on airplane mode to avoid the temptation to check your phone.
+Turn it to silent and keep it out of reach and out of sight, or turn on "Do not disturb while driving" features that will send automatic replies to incoming texts and route incoming calls to voicemail.

 Learn the rules of the road

-- Don't use your cellphone at a red light.
-The law applies whenever you're in control of the vehicle, whether stopped at a red light or in bumper-to-bumper traffic.
+Don't use your cellphone at a red light.
+The law applies even when you're stopped at a red light or in bumper-to-bumper traffic.

-- Keep your hands off.
+Keep your hands free.
 Hands-free means a Bluetooth, wired headset or speakerphone that can be operated with one touch or voice commands.
-Make sure to secure the cellphone to the vehicle or attach it on your body before driving.

-- If you have a Learner's (L) or Novice (N) licence, you aren't allowed to use any electronic device behind the wheel, for any purpose, even in hands-free mode.
+If you have a Learner's (L) or Novice (N) licence, you aren't allowed to use any electronic devices (like phone or GPS) behind the wheel, for any purpose, even in hands-free mode.

-- Make sure you understand the law on how to use electronic devices while driving (RoadSafetyBC)
+Make sure you understand the law on how to use electronic devices while driving

 Show your support